Yearbook: U.S. printing companies

-Yearbook printing companies usually have representatives who work with the adviser and staff at each school to assist in the creation of the yearbook.
+Yearbook printing companies usually have representatives who work with the adviser and staff at each school to help create the yearbook.

 Yearbook companies that use offset printing require that groups of pages be sent periodically, rather than all at once, to the plant.
 This is done to stagger the work required to complete yearbooks for all the schools they cover.
 After the editors review each page and make changes, the pages are sent to the yearbook plant, usually via the Internet.
-Yearbook companies that use digital printing methods may only require one submission since the entire book is printed at once.
+Yearbook companies that use digital printing methods may require only one submission, since the entire book is printed at once.

 If the proofing process is not performed online, the adviser and editors receive proofs (typically full-size prints) about a week or so after the submission of pages.
-This gives the school a final opportunity to make adjustments or changes.
-After all the proofs have been returned to the printing company the requested corrections are made, and the books are printed, bound, and then sent to the school for distribution.
+This gives the school a final opportunity to make adjustments.
+After all the proofs have been returned to the printing company, the requested corrections are made, and the books are printed, bound, and then sent to the school for distribution.
 Two examples of printing companies include Balfour and Jostens.

-Several educational institutions and yearbook printing companies operate camps and summer sessions at which student yearbook personnel can learn or polish the skills they need in their work.
+Several educational institutions and yearbook printing companies operate camps and summer sessions where student yearbook personnel can learn or polish the skills they need for their work.

 Distribution

-Often, yearbooks are distributed at the end of a school year to allow students, teachers, and other members of the school to obtain the books and signatures/personal messages from classmates.
-In the U.S., those that distribute at this time may publish a supplemental insert with photographs from spring sports and milestone events (such as prom and graduation) and other important events.
-Many schools at which yearbooks are distributed at or before the end of a school year have a tradition of having students sign and leave notes on each other's yearbooks.
+Often, yearbooks are distributed at the end of a school year so students, teachers, and other members of the school can obtain the books and signatures/personal messages from classmates.
+In the U.S., those who distribute at this time may publish a supplemental insert with photographs from spring sports and milestone events (such as prom and graduation) and other important events.
+Many schools where yearbooks are distributed at or before the end of the school year have a tradition of having students sign and leave notes in each other's yearbooks.

 Some schools distribute yearbooks after the end of the school year—such as in July, at homecoming (US) in October, or at another designated time to include year-end activities.
-In some cases, yearbooks are mailed to the parents' homes of graduated seniors.
+In some cases, yearbooks are mailed to the homes of graduating seniors' parents.